magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/dynamic-row-system-config.md

 ## Result

 The result is a new dynamic system row field in the Admin panel.
+If you have set optional default values these should also appear.

 ![Dynamic Rows System Config]({{ site.baseurl }}/common/images/ext-best-practices/dynamic-rows-config-result.png)